FTC AI claims guidance and Operation AI Comply evidence questions

-FTC enforcement actions — including Operation AI Comply, which grouped AI lawyer, earnings, and review-generation claims into one 2024 enforcement sweep — are public buyer intelligence: each case names the claim that was made, the evidence that was missing, and what the consent order required.
-This guide turns four FTC enforcement patterns into evidence requests buyers can use in vendor review.
+FTC enforcement actions and guidance — including Operation AI Comply and Keep Your AI Claims in Check — are public buyer intelligence: each source names the claim that was made, the evidence that was missing, or the wording boundary FTC staff highlighted.
+This guide turns FTC AI claim patterns into evidence requests buyers can use in vendor review.

 - A dated source for the exact claim wording as it appeared on a public page.